radredgreen/wyrecam/README.md

 The point-of-departure for wyrecam.
 This project aims to be mergable with OpenIPC down the road but will remain separate until all components of OpenIPC (especially Majestic) are fully open source.

 ### t20_rtspd
 https://github.com/geekman/t20-rtspd, basis of the basic rtsp streamer used in rel 1.
+It looks like this supports T31 now as well.
+Go here for an RTSP streamer

 ### ingenic_videocap and openmiko
 https://github.com/openmiko/ingenic_videocap, an alternative v4l2 video pipeline